Overview – Majete WR

 Scenery

-Terrain in the reserve is mostly brachystegia (miombo) woodland with rocky outcrops.
+The main vegetation type is brachystegia (miombo) woodland interspersed with rocky outcrops.
 One of these outcrops, the ‘view spot’, is a great place to get a sense of space and the wilderness overlooking the endless wooded hills.
-Kapichira Falls, reached by a short self-guided footpath, is worth a stop as well.
+The reserve also incorporates patches of acacia woodland, while the Shire River supports a ribbon of lush riparian forest and there are some areas of open grassland in the south.
+The landmark Kapichira Falls is now largely submerged by a hydroelectric dam.

 Weather & Climate